mitre/caldera/README.md

 CALDERA is an automated adversary emulation system, built on the [MITRE ATT&CK™ framework](https://attack.mitre.org/), that performs post-compromise adversarial behavior inside computer networks.
 It is intended for both red and blue teams.

-CALDERA requires Python 3.5.3+ to run and is designed on top of the asyncio library.
+Python 3.5.3+ is required to run this system.

 ![alt text](readme.png)